 Historically, AUD/USD tends to fall in May.

-AUD/USD seasonality should not be considered in isolation, but it becomes more useful when combined with other factors.
+While seasonal trends should not be considered in isolation, it is useful when combined with other factors.

 For more click on FXBUZ